No. 5 Washington clinches Pac-12 championship berth with 22-20 victory over No. 10 Oregon State

 The win kept Washington alone atop league standings in front of No. 6 Oregon, which also has national championship aspirations and defeated Arizona State 49-13 earlier on Saturday.
 The Ducks have just one loss — to Washington earlier this season.
 The Beavers visit Oregon on Friday in Eugene.

+“You know, it was senior night, really wanted to get the dub, last home game for the seniors, send them out the right way,” Martinez said.
+“But we can’t really dwell on it.
+We’ve got another big game coming up, going down there to Autzen.
+So we’ve just got to take care of business, learn from our mistakes.”

-On Washington's first series of the game, Penix hit Odunze with a 12-yard touchdown pass in a steady downpour at Reser.
-The Beavers answered with Damien Martinez's 3-yard TD scamper.
+On Washington’s first series of the game, Penix hit Odunze with a 12-yard touchdown pass.
+The Beavers answered with Martinez’s 3-yard TD scamper.

 The Huskies went up 9-2 on a safety when Oregon State misplayed a punt with a bad snap that went over the head of the punter.

-The wet and slippery conditions caused problems for both teams.
-Washington's Dillon Johnson gained of 42 yards to get to the Oregon State 9-yard line, but fumbled and the Beavers recovered.
+The slippery conditions caused headaches for both teams.
+Washington’s Dillon Johnson gained 42 yards to get to the Oregon State 9, but fumbled and the Beavers recovered.
 Then Anthony Gould fumbled a pass from DJ Uiagalelei and Washington recovered on the Oregon State 19.
-The Huskies, aided by a pass interference call, went on to score on Penix's 5-yard keeper.
+The Huskies, aided by a pass interference call, went on to score on Penix’s 5-yard keeper.

 Oregon State closed the gap with a Sappington’s 38-yard field goal, but Washington capped the first half with Penix’s 38-yard scoring pass to Odunze to lead 22-10.